İsmail Köse: Career

-On 30 January 2014, he signed a three and half year contract with Manisaspor.
+On 30 January 2014, he signed a three-and-a-half-year contract with Manisaspor.

 On 15 February 2014, he made his debut game in the TFF 1.
 League against Karşıyaka SK.

 International career

 Köse won the Most Valuable Player Award in the Muntenia Trophy Tournament in Romania on 11 August 2012.

 On 14 October 2012, Kose scored his debut goal against the Kazakhstan national under-17 football team on his debut game in UEFA in the qualifying round way to 2013 UEFA European Under-17 Football Championship.

 Personal life

 His father played football in amateur league.
 His older brother also plays football in Menemen Belediyespor as midfielder.